ahmedgomaa55/Natours/readme.md

 ## Natours App

 Welcome to Natours!
-This web application is designed specially for persons who love travelling and going on tour vacations.
+This web application is made for people who love travelling and going on tour vacations.

-## Technologies 🚀
+## Technologies

 - Node.js
 - Express.js